eibex/reaction-light/README.md

 User: done
 ```

+Next, you will be asked to either create a new message or use an existing one.
+Using an existing message will prevent you from using `rl!edit` if the target message wasn't created by the bot.
+If you choose to use an already existing message simply react to it with 🔧, the bot will remove the 🔧 reaction and add the ones you chose.

-Next, you will be asked to customise the message that the bot is going to send with the roles attached to it.
+Otherwise, you will have to customise the message that the bot is going to send with the roles attached to it.
 Enter a title and the content of your message by separating them with ` // ` (the space before and after `//` is important).
 ```
 Bot: What would you like the message to say?
 Formatting is: `Message // Embed_title // Embed_content`. `Embed_title` and `Embed_content` are optional.
 You can type `none` in any of the argument fields above (e.g. `Embed_title`) to make the bot ignore it.
 User: none // Select your roles // Click on the buttons below to give yourself some roles!